STUDENT BEHAVIOR EXPECTATIONS

 Major behaviors/Office Referrals require administrative response.
 These behaviors include major disruptions that are disrespectful, defiant, willfully disobedient, and/or harmful to self or others, jeopardizing student safety and an environment of mutual respect.
 When behaviors occur that jeopardize safety or the environment of mutual respect, a student may earn in- school or out-of-school suspension.
 In the case of out-of-school suspension, a parent conference is required before the student is re-admitted.

-*Behavior choices that result in disciplinary referrals may cause students to lose the privilege to attend school dances, assemblies, parties, etc. Students should keep this in mind as they make behavior choices.
+*Behavior choices that result in disciplinary referrals may cause students to lose the privilege to attend school activity nights, assemblies, parties, field trips, athletic events, etc. If a student is suspended, in-school or out, they are not permitted to participate in athletics that day(s).
+Students should keep this in mind as they make behavior choices.

 CLPMS utilizes the Olweus Bullying Prevention Program.
 All students commit to the following: